How Much Money It Takes to Be Rich

 How to Determine Whether Someone Is Rich or Not

-- The Relatively Rich: If forced to draw the line somewhere, I'd probably do so at the top 5% to 10% of household income, perhaps adjusted by geographic peculiarities, because it means that a family in that situation is out-earning 90 to 95 out of 100 other families.
+- The Relatively Rich: If forced to draw the line somewhere, I'd probably do so at the top 5 percent to 10 percent of household income, perhaps adjusted by geographic peculiarities, because it means that a family in that situation is out-earning 90 to 95 out of 100 other families.

 - The Truly Rich: Someone can be considered rich based on a simple relationship between personal desires, control over time, and insulation from financial disaster.
 That is, a person becomes rich the moment 1. he (or she) can afford the lifestyle he desires solely from a stream of passive income or from a career that does not exist at the mercy of others and therefore cannot be taken away easily, and 2. is able to spend his time doing precisely what he wants, when he wants, how he wants, where he wants.
 Thus, there are situations in which I may consider someone earning $50,000 a year to be rich while someone earning $2,000,000 a year something else entirely.